nzvincent/nzvincent-github/python/siteDoAutomation/README.md

 ## SiteDo

-SiteDo is simple one page Python Selenium script to Do most of the browser tasks Currently tested on Python 2.7 and above Linux OS, and should also be working on Windows OS.
+siteDo is simple one page Python Selenium class to perform "Do" most of the browser's tasks This project is not to replace test frameworks such as cucumber and other test tools.
+As most of the operation tasks are short-lived and and requires rapid changes, I created this siteDo class to deal with repetitive automation tasks for day to day activities.
+The purpose for this was to make changes easier and quicker without involving enormous coding efforts.

+*@Author: nzvincent@gmail.com | Vincent Pang*

 **Download and Run**